-DART also will have a passenger.
-It will carry a small spacecraft contributed by the Italian Space Agency (ASI).
+DART also has a passenger – a small spacecraft contributed by the Italian Space Agency (ASI).
 The shoebox-sized LICIACube (Light Italian CubeSat for Imaging of Asteroids) will separate from DART several days before DART’s impact with the moonlet.
 LICIACube will capture images of the impact and material (ejecta) kicked up from the moonlet.
 It will attempt to photograph the crater caused by the impact, although the ejecta may get in the way.
-And it will image the back side of the moonlet, which DRACO will never get a chance to see.
+And it will image the backside of the moonlet, which DRACO will never get a chance to see.

 Size and Distance

-The larger asteroid of the binary pair — also called Didymos A — is about a half mile (780 meters) in diameter.
-The moonlet, or Didymos B, is about 520 feet (160 meters) in diameter.
+Didymos, the larger asteroid of the binary pair (also called Didymos A) is about a half mile (780 meters) in diameter.
+The moonlet, Dimorphos (Didymos B), is about 525 feet (160 meters) in diameter.

-As it orbits the Sun, the asteroid comes close to Earth's orbit, occasionally approaching relatively close to our planet; in 2003, it passed only 0.048 AU from Earth.
+As it orbits the Sun, the asteroid pair comes close to Earth's orbit, occasionally approaching relatively close to our planet.
+In 2003, it passed only 0.048 AU from Earth.
 (One astronomical unit, abbreviated as AU, is the distance from the Sun to Earth.)
 At its farthest, when Didymos is on the opposite side of the Sun from Earth, a bit beyond the orbit of Mars, it is about 3 AU away.

 Orbit and Rotation